Randomization Test for the Specification of Interference Structure: Randomization Test

 Suppose that the individuals are connected through social networks.
 Let $\bm{A} = (A_{ij})_{i,j \in [n]}$ be the adjacency matrix, where $A_{ij} \in \{ 0, 1 \}$ represents whether $j$ affects $i$ (directed networks are allowed).
 We set $A_{ii} = 0$ for all $i$.
 For each $i$, the set of interacting peers is denoted as $\mathcal{P}_i \coloneqq \{j \in [n] : A_{ij} = 1\}$ and individual $i$'s neighborhood is denoted as $\overline{\mathcal{P}}_i \coloneqq \{i\}\cup\mathcal{P}_i$.
 For simplicity, assume that the exposure mapping of interest depends only on the individual's own and peers' treatments: $E_i^0(\bm{z}) = E_i^0((z_j)_{j \in \overline{\mathcal{P}}_i})$.

 \begin{example} Suppose we have $n = 8$ individuals in the population and that they form an undirected social network, as shown in Figure \ref{fig:socnet}.
 In the figure, the treated individuals are grayed and the controls are white.
-We would like to test whether $E^0_i(\bm{z}) = \max_{j \in \overline{\mathcal{P}}_i} z_j$ is correct, which claims that the only thing important is having at least one treated unit in one's own neighborhood.
+We would like to test whether $E^0_i(\bm{z}) = \max_{j \in \overline{\mathcal{P}}_i} z_j$ is correct, which claims that having at least one treated unit in one's own neighborhood is only important.
 As a finer counterpart of this, let $E^1_i(\bm{z}) = (z_i, \max_{j \in \mathcal{P}_i} z_j)$.

 Suppose that we have observed $(4,3,7,8,2,3,5,1)$ for the outcomes of the units.
 Then, the potential outcomes schedule under $\mathbb{H}_0$ can be summarized as in Table \ref{table:schedule}.
 In the table, the blank cells are those not imputable from the observed outcomes. $\mathcal{N}(3)$ comprises the individuals excluding ID 8, with $\tilde{\mathcal{E}}^1_i = \{(1,0), (0,1), (1,1)\}$.
 Then, the ``observed'' $y_i^1(1,0)$'s are $\{4,5\}$.
-Similarly, we obtain $\{3,2,3\}$ and $\{7,8\}$ as the observed values of $y_i^1(0,1)$ and $y_i^1(1,1)$, respectively.
-When $\mathbb{H}_0$ is true, these three samples should have been drawn from the same distribution, which is exactly the argument we are trying to test with our approach. \end{example}
+Similarly, we obtain $\{3,2,3\}$ as the observed values of $y_i^1(0,1)$ and $\{7,8\}$ as those of $y_i^1(1,1)$.
+When $\mathbb{H}_0$ is true, these three samples should have been drawn from the same distribution, which is exactly the argument to be tested with our approach. \end{example}